immerse-project/nemo-simsar/docs/overview.md

 ## NEMO-SIMSAR

-**NEMO-SIMSAR** aims to fill the gap of documenting NEMO simulations and introduces a consistent concept and provides recipes and tools.
+**NEMO-SIMSAR** aims to fill the gap of documenting NEMO simulations and introduces a consistent concept and provides recipes and tools for the user.

 The concept behind NEMO-SIMSAR does not only emphasize [univocally citable input data sets](#) but also introduces a more comprehensive definition of a [simulation package](#) and its components than the original concept of configurations and experiments does in NEMO.
 The preferred repository system for [publishing your simulation](#) with SIMSAR is git (other platforms and protocols might be applicable, too).